-Put the softened butter in a large bowl and beat it with medium speed until it is light and fluffy (pale color) and lots of little tails foam around the beaters, about 1-2 minutes.
-Tip: This process adds air to the mixture, and it is crucial for the light and delicate texture of the pound cake.
+Put the room-temperature butter in a large bowl.
+Use an electric hand mixer (or stand mixer) to beat it on medium speed until it is light and fluffy, about 1-2 minutes.
+The butter will be pale in color and have lots of little tails forming around the beaters.
+Tip: This process adds air to the mixture and is crucial for a light and delicate cake texture.

 Crack the eggs in a small bowl and whisk well.

 Add the whisked eggs, 1 Tbsp at a time, to the butter mixture and beat well after each addition.
 Repeat until all the egg is incorporated.
 IMPORTANT: You must add and blend only a very small amount of egg at a time to achieve a smooth mixture (not a curdled mixture).
 Tip: The eggs contain water, while the yolks and the butter contain fats.
 Remember, oil and water will not mix without an emulsifier (in this case, the yolks) that suspends fat molecules in water to make a smooth mixture.

 If there is a slightly curdled appearance to the batter after adding the eggs, don’t worry.
 The emulsification is usually complete enough that the batter will become smooth when you add the flour.
 The flour helps to absorb some of the excess water, too.

 Next, add the dry ingredients in three stages.
 Put the cake flour, baking powder, and salt in a fine-mesh sieve.
 Sift one-third of these dry ingredients into the bowl of the egg mixture.
 Switch to a silicone spatula (or use a mixer on the lowest speed) and combine the mixture by hand so you can scrape the bottom of the bowl to get any dry pockets of flour.

 Now, add another one-third of the dry ingredients and mix again.